Fariha127/CSE-2208-Project/README.md

 y = a₀ + a₁x + a₂x² + ··· + aₘxᵐ

-❖ The unknown constants a₀, a₁, … , aₘ are determined using the **Principle of Least Squares**, which states that the sum of the squares of the deviations between the observed and calculated values is minimum.
+❖ The unknown constants a₀, a₁, … , aₘ are determined using the Principle of Least Squares, which states that the sum of the squares of the deviations between the observed and calculated values is minimum.

 ❖ The normal equations obtained are: